 Areas of counselling I deal with

-I offer a free 20-30 minute telephone session, an opportunity for us to discuss reasons for counselling and how we can work together.
+I offer a free 20-30 minute telephone/online session, an opportunity for us to discuss reasons for counselling and how we can work together.

 £35 for individuals (telephone or online video conferencing Zoom -1 hour)

 £30 for children / young people (telephone or online - 1 hour)

 £40 for individuals (face to face - 50 minutes)